Janko-360/Exploratory-data-analysis-1/README.md

 <br>

-The Report.html file is the notebook as a website.
+The **Report.html** file is the notebook as a website.
 This allows easy viewing of the whole project.
+Just download it and view the webpage with ease.

 <br>